By Julie Tomascik

 As we embark upon the holidays, I find myself reflecting on the top 5 reasons I’m thankful for agriculture.

 5. The food on our tables.
 And not just the Thanksgiving turkey, but all year long.
-We have the security of a plentiful food supply because of our farmers and ranchers.
+We have the security of a plentiful food supply because of our farmers, ranchers and modern agricultural practices—like science, biotechnology, conservation practices and more.

 4. Abundant choices.
 Because there’s local, organic, conventional and all-natural.
 Grain-finished, grass-finished and more.
 Each aisle offers something different for us to choose.